eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

 # Docker Desktop

+First of all you need to install [Docker Desktop](https://www.docker.com/get-started/).
 As we recognized a proxy issue in Docker Desktop [#12672](https://github.com/docker/for-win/issues/12672) we strongly recomment to use a Docker Desktop version >= 4.8.2.
+In case you have an older version on your machine please update to the current version.

 To be able to use the DevContainer in Visual Studio Code behind a proxy, you have to make sure that your proxy configuration in Docker Desktop is correct.

 Go to `Settings` > `Resources` > `Proxies` and enable `Manual proxy configuration` and set HTTP and HTTPS to your host and port e.g. "http://localhost:3128", for more details read the Docker Desktop documentation: https://docs.docker.com/network/proxy/

 # Environment Variables